Easy tunes (mostly) for you to learn

 Think of these resources as kits for small string groups and classes.

 A PDF document/book that you can print out or view on your computer or device.
-These documents are laid out for the convenience of solo players, tablature readers and especially for small groups who may want the tunes and parts presented in different forms.
+These resources are laid out for the convenience of solo players, tablature readers and especially for small groups who may want the tunes and parts presented in different forms.
 YOU'RE NOT SUPPOSED TO PRINT OUT THE LOT - just pick the pages that are useful to you, or better still just view them on a screen and save a few twigs.

 Go to the About page for more details.